Sirloin Stir-Fry with Ramen Noodles

 - Set aside seasoning packets from noodles.
 Cook noodles according to package directions.

 - Meanwhile, in a small bowl, combine cornstarch and 1/4 cup broth until smooth; set aside.
 In a large skillet or wok, stir-fry beef in oil until no longer pink.
-Add soy sauce; cook for 3-4 minutes or until liquid has evaporated.
+Add soy sauce; cook until liquid has evaporated, 3-4 minutes.
 Remove beef and keep warm.

 - Add the corn, broccoli, red pepper, carrots, onions and remaining broth to the pan.
 Sprinkle with contents of seasoning packets.
-Stir-fry for 5-7 minutes or until vegetables are crisp-tender.
+Stir-fry until vegetables are crisp-tender, 5-7 minutes.

 - Stir the cornstarch mixture and add to skillet.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Drain noodles.
 Add beef and noodles to pan; heat through.
 Garnish with peanuts.
-Yield: 4 servings.

 We loved it!
 Kids included!
 I would suggest having all ingredients washed, cut and ready to toss in. ;) *Things I did different: I used 1.5 lbs sirloin steak.
 I drained almost all of the oil in the pan BEFORE adding soy sauce, I had regular soy (next time, we will use low like stated).
 We only used one can of baby corn, and added canned water chestnuts and bean sprouts.
 We didn't add the green onions, I had bought them and forgot.
 Which Is why I will def. have everything chopped next time.
 Also I will add two cups of broccoli next time as that is everyone's favorite veggie come time to order Chinese.
 I also only used 1 packet of the seasoning.
 Next time I will def. not use ramen or wait to cook it last.
 Our noodles were over soft.
 I'd go with lomain or rice.
 Overall awesome!
 Keep in mind my kids like a softer style of cooked veggies so we just kept simmering away and eventually got the texture we wanted. :)